 - Only the components that fit the nominal study of 180 ECTS are curricular. - Whether or not to allow extracurricular components is a decision of the education management.
 For the program at hand, Article 3.6(2) of the EER states that extracurricular components are not possible.
-If extracurricular components are allowed and taken, it should be made clear to the Board of Examiners beforehand that they will be extracurricular. - The chronologically, first components obtained that constitute a valid program are considered the curricular components, the other component(s) the extracurricular ones.
+If extracurricular components are allowed and taken, it should be made clear to the Board of Examiners beforehand that they will be extracurricular. - In case it has not been indicated what the extracurricular components are, and the student has more than 180 ECTS, the chronologically, first components obtained that constitute a valid program are considered the curricular components, the other component(s) the extracurricular ones.
 If a component can be removed from the program (last first) and while resulting in a valid programme of at least 180 ECTS, that component is considered extracurricular.